openharmony/docs/en/application-dev/dfx/jscrash-guidelines.md

   If "Cannot get Source Map info, dump raw stack" is displayed, the JS stack fails to obtain the row and column numbers for the problematic code.
 In this case, clicking the provided hyperlink in DevEco Studio navigates you to an incorrect position or displays an error that indicates the position does not exist.

   When an error occurs during the running of application code, the error stack information is printed.
 If the TS stack fails to obtain the row and column numbers for ArkTS code, the filename extension of the error stack is still "ets".
 You need to compile the intermediate product in the **build** directory to generate TS code and locate the problematic code in JS.
-For details, see [Application Stack Parsing](https://developer.huawei.com/consumer/cn/doc/harmonyos-guides-V5/ide-release-app-stack-analysis-0000001814726289-V5).
+For details, see [Stack Trace Analysis](https://developer.huawei.com/consumer/en/doc/harmonyos-guides-V5/ide-release-app-stack-analysis-V5).

 ## Case Study